 While orange juice can and should be a wonderfully healthy beverage, processed orange juice from the supermarket is clearly to be avoided!

 How to best make orange juice a healthy choice?
-Surely, fresh squeezed from unsprayed oranges is the best choice.
+Surely, freshly squeezed from unsprayed oranges is the best choice.
 If you’re game, you can take it one step further adding probiotics to the mix.

 It is easy to ferment orange juice into the delicious, bubbly beverage commonly referred to as orangina.
 The process adds a healthy dose of probiotics along with enhanced nutrition and enzymes too.

-A dozen medium sized oranges is all you need to get started with homemade orangina.
-Unsprayed or organically grown are best.
-If you can’t easily obtain a bag of oranges, many healthfood stores sell unpasteurized orange juice in the refrigerated section.
-I’ve seen freshly squeezed OJ at Whole Foods year round.
+A dozen medium-sized oranges are all you need to get started with homemade orangina.
+Unsprayed or organically grown is best.
+If you can’t easily obtain a bag of oranges, many health food stores sell unpasteurized orange juice in the refrigerated section.
+I’ve seen freshly squeezed OJ at Whole Foods year-round.
 While purchasing fresh juice is a good alternative, squeezing your own is the most economical way to make this popular fermented beverage.